ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ```

-## Add/edit/delete item on the dashboard list
+## Mocked items list on the dashboard list
 ------

 ```